trash-unfiltered/ihms-sysconf/README.md

 ### ACKNOWLEDGEMENTS

-The i-HMS team would like to thank all the contributors to the i-HMS project, our corporate sponsor, and you, the i-HMS user.
+The i-HMS team would like to thank all the contributors to the i-HMS project, our corporate sponsor, and you, the i-HMS software users.

-The i-HMS team would like  particulary thank to **Joey Hess**, a Debian developer that is the author of the Debconf program on which our work is based.
+The i-HMS team would like particularly thank **Joey Hess**, a Debian developer that is the author of the Debconf program on which our work is based.

 ### AUTHORS AND CONTRIBUTORS
 Laurent Declercq <l.declercq@nuxwin.com> (Author)